Code4LibMontreal/BiblioTECH/schedule.md

 <details>
   <summary>Description</summary>
-This session will cover a few key concepts in digital preservation and will include a demonstration of preservation actions performed with various open-source, such as Archivematica.
+This session will cover a few key concepts in digital preservation and will include a demonstration of preservation actions performed with various open-source projects, such as Archivematica.
   </details>

 ### Web Archiving - With Sarah Lake and Adria Seccareccia